 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 Understanding your credit score is important.
 This magic number can make a big difference when it comes to accessing credit lines, getting a mortgage or apartment rental and determining whether or not you need to leave a security deposit for your utilities.

 VantageScore is one of the possible credit scores a credit reporting agency can use.
-It is a model for calculating consumer credit scores developed by the three major credit reporting companies in 2006.
-The goal was to create a better model for predicting creditworthiness and easier to understand and use.
+It’s a model for calculating consumer credit scores developed by the three major credit reporting companies in 2006.
+The goal was to create a better model for predicting creditworthiness that’s easier to understand and use.